chabokpush/chabok-demo-ios/README.md

 @end
 ```

-Then inside your `didFinishLaunchingWithOptions` do the below:
+Then inside your `didFinishLaunchingWithOptions` method do the below:

 for development and access to local server use +setDevelopment:develop

 ```objc
 [PushClientManager setDevelopment:YES];
 ```